1 You are a Canadian citizen or permanent resident and live in the province of Quebec.

 Yes, if a child is in shared custody, an additional bedroom may be allocated only if the child remains in the household concerned for at least 40% of the time.

-- Why is it that only those people whose names appear on the lease are authorized to live in the housing?
+- Why is it that only those people whose names appear on the lease are authorized to live in the apartment?

-Because the size of home allocated to you is determined by the number of persons you included in the lease and because your rent is determined by the income of all people living with you.
-That's why only those people included in your lease are permitted to live in the unit.
+Because the size of the allocated home is determined by the number of persons included in the lease and because the rent is determined by the income of all people living in the unit.
+That's why only those people included in the lease are permitted to live in the unit.

 - What should I do if there is a change in my household composition?

-If there is a change in your household composition, you must inform us in writing.
+If there is a change in your household composition, please inform us by e-mail or call us at 514-868-5588.
 By doing so, we can allocate you a unit of appropriate size for your occupancy needs.
 It is also needed to calculate accurately the amount of rent you have to pay.

 - Are we permitted to have pets?